labiraus/k8s-quickstart/docs/docker.md

 - For simplicity, docker is launched inside wsl rather than a Windows-based Docker client
 - screen is used to keep docker alive after the wsl session has ended

-In order to install wsl and docker, first install ubuntu 22.04 on wsl with the `wsl-install.sh` script, then exit and run the `linux-install.sh` script.
+In order to install wsl and docker, first install ubuntu 22.04 on wsl with the `wsl-install.ps1` script, then exit and run the `wsl-setup.sh` script.

-> bash scripts/wsl-install.sh
+> powershell -File setup/wsl-install.ps1

 > exit

-> wsl -- scripts/linux-install.sh
+> wsl -- setup/wsl-setup.sh

-> source source.sh

 The first script will install the windows docker-cli which requires elevated permissions, then set the docker host and install ubuntu-22.04.
 The installation will create a unbuntu wsl-2 instance and log into it for the first time so that a new username and password can be setup.
 Exit this, then run the second script which will install docker on wsl.
-After this you should be able to communicate with the linux based dockerd running on wsl from a windows terminal after running `source source.sh`.
+After this you should be able to communicate with the linux based dockerd running on wsl from the windows system.

+The reason why `wsl-install.ps1` is a powershell script rather than a bash script is that the below command is needed to set the DOCKER_HOST variable system wide.
+This allows all tools on the windows system to communicate with the wsl docker host, rather than being an environment variable.

+> setx /M DOCKER_HOST "tcp://localhost:2375"

 Because docker is tied to the wsl session, we use `screen` to keep it alive when a wsl session is closed.
 To start a screen session run `screen` then use `Ctrl-A` and `D` to leave it running in the background.
 To reattach to a running screen run `screen -r`

+> wsl
+> screen
+> [Enter]
+> [Ctrl]+[A] [D]
+> exit